 In this article, we will discuss everything you need to know about the Plymouth Rock chicken, including recognized varieties, egg-laying ability, how to care for them, and much more…

 The Plymouth Rock was first seen in Massachusetts in 1849.
 No one is quite sure what happened to these original birds as they seem to have disappeared for around 20 years or so.

 The trail gets hot again in around 1869 when a Mr Upham of Worcester, Massachusetts was breeding with barred males and Java hens.
 It’s claimed he was trying to breed selectively for barred plumage and clean legs.

 It’s now thought that these birds are the likely ancestors of todays’ Plymouth Rock.

-You may remember from our Dominique breed article that there was some confusion between the rose comb and single comb birds with both being called Dominiques at the time.
+From our Dominique breed article, you may remember some confusion between the rose comb and single comb birds with both being called Dominiques at the time.

 The New York Poultry Society was determined to set the standard for the Dominique as rose combed.
 After 1870, all other birds with single combs became Plymouth Rocks by default.

 If you asked most folks what a Plymouth Rock hen’s plumage looked like they would say “black and white bars” which would be correct in as far as it goes.

 The barring between the sexes is slightly different.
 The males have equal black and white barring with each feather ending in a dark tip.
 Whereas females have black bars that are slightly wider than the white bars and this can sometimes give them a slightly darker greyish hue than the boys.